raspberrypilearning/scratch-backpack/en/step_1.md

 - You can only access your own backpack and must be logged into your Scratch account to use it.

+- Open your backpack by clicking on the backpack title bar.

 --- no-print ---

 ![open backpack.gif](images/open-backback.gif)